Arjun-G-Ravi/AI-Notes/04_NLP/01_Word Embeddings.md

 ![alt text](image-3.png)

 # 2. Distributional Vector Representation
-Here, we use neural network to learn a way to represent words as vectors.
+We use `neural networks` to learn a way to represent words as vectors.
 Here, we use various features to represent the words.

 ## Word Embeddings
 In Natural Language Processing (NLP), embeddings are vector representations of words or tokens that capture their semantic and syntactic properties.
 Instead of treating words as discrete symbols, embeddings allow us to manipulate them as continuous vectors in a high-dimensional space, revealing hidden patterns and relationships.